b13181554-prog/Yi/replit.md

 OBENTCHI is a Telegram-based cryptocurrency trading bot designed to provide comprehensive technical analysis using various market APIs.
 The project aims to offer advanced trading tools, real-time data, and automated functionalities to users, supporting both cryptocurrency and forex markets.
 It includes features like a full-fledged Telegram Web App for a rich user experience, automated withdrawal and deposit systems, and multi-language support.
 The business vision is to provide a robust and accessible trading assistant with global market potential, empowering users with advanced analytical capabilities and a seamless trading workflow.

 ## Recent Changes (October 2025)

+### Latest Update - Data Accuracy Improvements (Oct 7, 2025)
+- **Real Price Data Implementation**: Replaced all estimated/placeholder data with authentic real-time market data
+  - **Cryptocurrency Candles**: Now using OKX API (primary), Bybit (secondary), and Binance (fallback) for accurate OHLC data
+  - **Forex Candles**: Integrated TwelveData API for real forex candle data with proper OHLC values
+  - **Removed Deprecated Services**: Deleted old unused files (`multi-market-data.js`, `unified-market-service.js`, `binance-service.js`)
+  - **Priority System**: OKX is now the primary data source for all cryptocurrency market data
+  - **Fallback Strategy**: Enhanced error handling with proper fallback mechanisms for data reliability

+### Data Integrity Enhancement
-- **Data Integrity Enhancement**: Removed all mock/test data from the project
+- Removed all mock/test data from the project
   - Eliminated `test_mode` bypass in API authentication
   - Removed placeholder user ID (123456789) from frontend
   - Deleted test files: `test-market-data.js`, `test-prices.js`, `public/test-analysis.html`